mxcl/PromiseKit/Documentation/ObjectiveC.md

 * `Promise<T>` is strict, defined and precise.
 * `AnyPromise` is loose and dynamic.

-Unlike most libraries we have extensive bridging support, you can use PromiseKit in mixed projects with mixed language targets and mixed language libraries.
+Unlike most libraries, we have extensive bridging support, you can use PromiseKit in mixed projects with mixed language targets and mixed language libraries.

 # Using PromiseKit with Objective-C

-`AnyPromise` is our promise class for Objective-C. It behaves almost identically to `Promise<T>` (our Swift promise class).
+`AnyPromise` is our promise class for Objective-C. It behaves almost identically to `Promise<T>`, our Swift promise class.

 ```objc
 myPromise.then(^(NSString *bar){